Loading…

 Lifeline: auto-saves you from one mine

-Earned by winning Challenge levels, and spent there too.
-Daily, Weekly, and Quick Play are played clean.
+Earned by winning Climb levels, and spent there too.
+Daily, Weekly and Challenge are played clean.

 Greg checks every board before you play it, and keeps notes on how you solve.